Kataiser/Iji-TAS-mod/README.md

 `Save:` command: creates a savestate file with the name after the colon (can include spaces).
 These *take a frame, clear current input*, and *are not invalidated.*
 `Speed` command: sets the framerate of the game, default is 30.
 Useful for slow-motion and fast-forward.
 This doesn't take a frame.

-Backspace: restart game
 Space: load an Iji TAS file (`.itf`)
-M: pause/unpause
+Right shift: pause/unpause
-N: advance frame while paused
+Right control: advance frame while paused
-B: stop TAS execution (or restart the game if not currently executing)
+/ (forward slash): stop TAS execution, or restart the game if not currently executing
-L: load savestate
+, (comma): load savestate, opens a file dialog
-K: load most recently saved savestate
+. (period): load most recently saved savestate
+' (apostrophe): toggle crude hitbox rendering
+; (semicolon): toggle debug text

 Debug text:
 \> Current line in file / step of execution / frames since start